+Abstract.
 The spectral filtering low concentration photovoltaic system developed by Voltiris is an innovative solution for energy production in greenhouses without affecting food production.
-A first prototype was installed in the Swiss greenhouse research center Agroscope in Conthey, Switzerland.
-During an eight-month agronomic study from March to October 2022, I-V curves were recorded to evaluate the system performance, and the effect of concentration and filtering.
-The curves showed that the system can achieve a direct normal irradiation efficiency of 10.1 %.
-The results were benchmarked with those of conventional solar panels placed next to the Voltiris system.
-The specific power output of the system inside the greenhouse was comparable to the one of a conventional solar panel placed outside.
-Furthermore, to understand how the filters might affect photosynthesis, the optical properties of the filters were studied and compared to chlorophyll absorption spectra.
-Spectrometric and radiation analysis showed that the filters reflected 49 % of the incident global radiation and that the spectrum reduced by the reflectance did not impact photosynthesis.
-To transfer the performance of the system to other greenhouses, the transmittance of the test greenhouse was measured for global and diffuse radiation.
-The transmission coefficients allowed to separate the effects of the glass transmittance and the greenhouse specific metal structure.
-In the test greenhouse, the direct transmission coefficient was found to reach a value of 0.28, hence limiting the system yield in indoor conditions to about 28 % of its outdoor value.
+A first prototype was installed in the greenhouse of the agricultural research center Agroscope in Conthey, Switzerland.
+During an eight-month agronomic study from March to October, the yield of tomato, pepper bell and basil under this system was on a par with a control group.
+I-V curves were recorded to evaluate the photovoltaic system performance, and the impact of concentration and filtering.
+The curves showed that the prototype achieved a direct normal irradiation efficiency of 10.1 %.
+The specific power output of the Voltiris system inside the greenhouse was comparable to the one of a conventional solar panel placed outside.
+Filters with two different transmission spectra were used, both of which were matched to the absorption spectra of chlorophyll and reflected 50 % and 60 % of the incident global radiation respectively.
+To transfer the performance of the system to other greenhouses, the transmittance of the test greenhouse and its glass cover were measured for global and diffuse radiation.
+This allowed to determine the transmittance of the greenhouse specific metal structure.
+In the test greenhouse, the overall transmission coefficient for direct solar radiation was 0.28, hence limiting the system yield.